Since George Floyd's Death, These Confederate Monuments Have Been Removed In North Carolina

 The monument, funded by Colonel R.H.
 Hicks who served in the Civil War, shows a common Confederate soldier standing at attention with the Confederate battle flag at his side.
 There were two other soldier statues part of the monument, but two were stolen in the 1970s and two more were removed and stored for safekeeping, according to the North Carolina Department of Cultural Resources.
 Restorations of the monument took place in 1976 and 2012.
 Rocky Mount mayor Sandy Roberson said the monument will be stored in a warehouse and will likely end up on a private property.

 - Protesters in Graham want a Confederate monument from the city’s downtown removed.
 It has been stationed in front of the Alamance County Courthouse since May 16, 1914.
 It shows a soldier standing atop a large base, which contains a number of Confederate relics.
-Protesters gathered near the statue for a demonstration on July 1.
-Political and community leaders in the county are at odds about the possibility of its removal.
+Protesters gathered near the statue for a demonstration on July 1, 2020 and have since returned many times.
+In March 2021, the North Carolina chapter of the NAACP filed a lawsuit seeking its removal.
+In April 2021 – on the request of Alamance County – the Historic Resources Commission in Graham greenlit the installation of an iron fence around the monument.
+Political and community leaders in the county remain at odds about the possibility of its removal.